andyw8/pocket-ruby/README.md

 * For very long articles, the maximum reported `word_count` is 65535, even if the article is longer.
 * If a `count` isn't specified, the `Retreive` call will return maximum of 5000 items.
+* The API response may contain a `domain_metadata` field.
+This is not documented.